In this guide, I explain if and how you can earn money by selling your photos (or videos) as NFT.

 Can I sell a photo I uploaded to Shutterstock (or any other agency) as NFT?

 There are currently no laws or regulations prohibiting this practice.
 The rules are dictated by the marketplace you use to create and sell the NFT.
-Some websites don’t have rules, others do.
+Some websites don’t have rules, and others do.

 Beyond the written rules remember the ideal behind NFTs: the value is tied to the uniqueness of the work and its scarcity.
 Does it make sense to sell a file on Shutterstock and then create an NFT?
-Keep in mind that those who buy NFTs are theoretically collectors.
+Keep in mind that those who buy NFTs are supposed to be collectors.
 They are the ones who value the work by deciding to buy it.
 If it turns out that an artist is “cheating” what kind of sales prospects do you think he will have?
 Would you buy a stamp for 1000€ (just to give you an example) knowing that you can buy the same stamp for 1€ in a different store?
 If you wouldn’t, what makes you think others would?

 Can I create an NFT on every available Blockchain?